artsy/convection/docs/schema-stitching.md

 ### Adding or modifying Convection GraphQL schema

 1. Make change to convection GraphQL schema, open PR and merge, and be sure its fully deployed to staging
-1. In Metaphysics, open PR and run `yarn dump-remote-schema`.
-This will fetch Convection's schema and do some stitching magic.
-Merge PR, and make sure it gets to staging
+1. In Metaphysics, run `yarn dump-remote-schema` and open a PR.
+This script fetches Convection's staging schema and does some stitching magic.
+Merge PR, and make sure it gets to staging.
 1. In Eigen (if needed) - run `yarn sync-schema`.
 Merge PR.
 An Eigen bot will then go back over to MP and update persisted queries
 1. In Volt (if needed) run `foreman run bundle exec rake graphql:schema:update SERVICE=metaphysics`
 1. In Reaction (if needed) run `yarn sync-schema`.
 PR and merge, and make sure an `auto` release has been deployed to NPM